 #1: Dollar Store Crafter’s Square Transfer Tape

-Glitter: No matter how I tried, I couldn’t get the glitter vinyl to stick to the Crafter’s Square Transfer Tape.
-Both sides, from the middle, using my fingers to ensure a good grip; none of it helped.
+Cricut Shimmer Vinyl: No matter how I tried, I couldn’t get the glitter vinyl to stick to the Crafter’s Square Transfer Tape.
+I tried both sides from the middle, using my fingers to ensure a good grip; none of it helped.
 Multiple burnishings didn’t help either.
 Dollar Tree transfer tape was a fail for Cricut Glitter for us.
-It wasn’t looking like a good option for a transfer tape, at least by half.
+It didn’t look like a good option for a transfer tape, at least by half.

 #2: Dollar Store Contact Paper

-Premium Vinyl: I didn’t have good luck with the contact paper first out.
+Cricut Premium vinyl: I didn’t have good luck with the contact paper in the beginning.
 It would only hold the outer loop.
-The next day I tried it again.
-This time, I pulled a different way and continued to burnish as I removed.
-This time, the vinyl stuck to the cardstock and did a perfect transfer.
+The next day, I tried it again.
+This time, I pulled a different way and continued to burnish as I removed it.
+The vinyl stuck to the cardstock this time and did a perfect transfer.
 The contact paper is easy to handle and doesn’t bungle up and wrinkle.
 And it comes off of the paper easily with no damage.
-I just wish it stuck a little bit better.
-If it did it would be the perfect solution for regular vinyl.
+I wish it stuck a little bit better.
+If it did, it would be the perfect solution for regular vinyl.
 I’ll call it a little high maintenance, but it made a beautiful transfer on cardstock.

 #3: Glad Press ‘n Seal®

-Glitter Vinyl: Having learned my lesson, I grabbed a piece of the plastic wrap and pressed it onto the glitter rubbing it with my fingers on and around each vinyl piece several times.
+Cricut Shimmer Vinyl: Having learned my lesson, I grabbed a piece of the plastic wrap and pressed it onto the glitter, rubbing it with my fingers on and around each vinyl piece several times.
 It wouldn’t transfer to the Glad Press ‘n Seal®.
-I grabbed my scraper and did a bit of scraping but that didn’t seem to help.
-So I rubbed some more front and back and it still wouldn’t stick.
-I was wondering if I was ever going to find anything that Glitter would stick to.
+I grabbed my scraper and did a bit of scraping, but that didn’t seem to help.
+So, I rubbed some more front and back, and it still wouldn’t stick.
+I wondered if I would ever find anything that Glitter would stick to.
 So Glad Press ‘n Seal® was a glitter fail.

 #4: Dollar Store Masking Tape

-I did a medium burnished and it worked perfectly.
+I did a medium burnish, and it worked perfectly.
 Pulled each piece of tape off at a time.
-If I went slowly with the tape, it didn’t damage the paper.
+It didn’t damage the paper if I went slowly with the tape.
 I messed up in a couple of areas; live and learn!

-Glitter Vinyl: It was really hard to get the glitter to stick to the Dollar Tree masking tape.
-I thought that it would stick to a higher quality masking tape with a bit more adhesive.
-Even though the adhesive was poor in this brand, it did tear one of my loops.
+Cricut Shimmer Vinyl: Getting the glitter to stick to the Dollar Tree masking tape was hard.
+I thought it would stick to a higher-quality masking tape with more adhesive.
+Even though the adhesive in this brand was poor, it did tear one of my loops.
 It wasn’t a fail, it’s just not the best choice for glitter since you need to work the vinyl so hard that it could cause damage to it.
-The next day I tested out my theory about a higher quality masking tape and I was right.
-I tried my Scotch brand Masking tape and it worked like a charm for the Glitter Vinyl!
-No problems and was so easy to use!
-At 28¢ it’s a contender, although on the expensive side.
+The next day, I tested my theory about a higher-quality masking tape, and I was right.
+I tried my Scotch brand Masking tape, which worked like a charm for the Glitter Vinyl!
+No problems, and it was so easy to use!
+At 28¢, it’s a contender, although on the expensive side.

 #5: Dollar Store Painter’s Tape

-Glitter Vinyl: I burnished this one front and back to get the vinyl onto the tape.
+Cricut Shimmer Vinyl: I burnished this front and back to get the vinyl onto the tape.
 The glitter vinyl stuck well to the painter’s tape.
 I burnished it both ways on the cardstock.
-I pulled the painter’s tape off in one peel and it was beautiful and damage free.
+I pulled the painter’s tape off in one peel; it was beautiful and damage-free.
 This was hands-down my favorite method so far.
 This was how you transfer vinyl without transfer paper.

 #6: Dollar Store Scotch Tape™

-Glitter: This is where I was quite surprised.
+Cricut Shimmer Vinyl: This is where I was quite surprised.
 Because it was thin and flimsy I did not at all expect it to work with glitter vinyl.
 I was wrong.
 It worked really well.
 I used the sandwich method to place the tape on the Cricut Glitter Vinyl.
 Again, with a medium burnish, it took the glitter vinyl as I pulled the backing paper off just fine.
-And it transferred well too.
+And it transferred well, too.
 And no damage to the paper, just like with the Premium Vinyl.

 #7: Dollar Store Packing Tape

-Glitter Vinyl: This one was worse.
+Cricut Shimmer Vinyl: This one was worse.
 The packing tape stuck the back liner to itself.
-So when I tried to peel the vinyl from it, it left not only the vinyl, but also pieces of the paper back liner.
-I was able to pull some of it off but I couldn’t get the rest of it.
+So when I tried to peel the vinyl from it, it left the vinyl and pieces of the paper liner.
+I could pull some of it off, but I couldn’t get the rest of it.
 It was just a mess.
 I was disappointed.
 I was so hoping it would work for the Cricut Glitter Vinyl.
 It was an epic fail.

 #8: Dollar Store Duct Tape

-Premium vinyl: First, the duct tape tears very nicely.
+Cricut Premium vinyl: First, the duct tape tears very nicely.
 Even my regular duct tape doesn’t tear this straight.
-Other than that, this was a complete fail for the Premium Vinyl.
+Other than that, this was a complete failure for Premium Vinyl.
 It kept sticking to the duct tape and not the Iris box.

-Glitter Vinyl: I had to pick the Glitter Vinyl off of the duct tape to get it to start to stick to the Iris container.
+Cricut Shimmer Vinyl: I had to pick the Glitter Vinyl off of the duct tape to get it to start to stick to the Iris container.
 Otherwise, the Glitter Vinyl would only stick to the duct tape.
 I considered this duct tape a fail for both.
-It is possible that a lighter weight duct tape would work, but I thought there were better solutions available.
+It is possible that a lighter-weight duct tape would work, but I thought there were better solutions available.

-How do I use masking tape, packing tape, duct tape, Scotch Tape™ and painter’s tape to transfer vinyl?
+How do I use masking, packing, duct, Scotch Tape™, and painter’s tape to transfer vinyl?

 - Select one type of tape.

-- Prepare a second strip of tape and lay it below the first, overlapping it by 1/4 to 1/3rd.
+- Prepare a second strip of tape and lay it below the first, overlapping it by one-quarter to one-third.

 - Continue steps 2 and 3 until you have complete coverage from a bit above to a bit below the entire transfer.